vinaysaiadepu/moodle-on-aws-opsworks/README.md

 - Health check:
 -- Ping path: /aws-up-check.php
 - Instances: none yet
+#####- Other Options: Default

 #### EFS

 Create an EFS volume.
 No special configuration required.
 Note the filesystem ID.
+Subnet: Moodle Private Subnet

 #### EC2 Security Groups:

-Create the following security groups in your target region:
+Create the following security groups in your target region and VPC:

 - moodle-opsworks-all
 -- ssh: from: your IP